-Typically this condition is seen in diabetics, with recurrent urinary tract infection.
-As such is is most frequently seen in older patients and is more...
+Typically, this condition is seen in diabetics with recurrent urinary tract infections.
+As such, it is most frequently seen in older patients and is mo...

 Ureterovaginal fistulae refer to abnormal communications between the lumina of the ureter(s) and the vagina.

 Patients usually present with urinary incontinence through the vagina which may be accompanied by fever and chills 1.
 Symptoms usually begin within 2-4 weeks foll...